ThisIsMirk/mashable-shares/README.md

 # mashable-shares
-**Using machine learning to see which aspect of an online article (taken from MASHABLE) results in more shares.**
+**Using machine learning to predict whether an article would become popular or not.**

 *Credits: Mirza Abubacker, Haaris Abbas, Danish Khan, Aarani Sribavan*
 <br></br>

-## Purpose: Identify attributes of MASHABLE articles that contribute most to being shared online.
+## Purpose: Predict if a MASHABLE becomes popular using its attributes as factors.

 There are 58 predictive attributes to work with, these include attributes like:
 - Num of words in the title